Information Literacy at CCL

 Instruction Services provides comprehensive, course-integrated information literacy instruction for first-year undergraduate classes across the 5Cs.
 These program-level collaborations entail “opt-in” pairings of subject-appropriate liaison librarians with first-year course faculty to provide customized, flexible, and syllabus-tailored support for student development in five IL “Habits of Mind” areas.
 This support typically takes the form of librarian-led workshops, syllabus consultation, online research tutorials/ guides, and/or one-on-one student appointments oriented toward specific research assignments such as papers or annotated bibliographies.
 Three sample scenarios of collaboration are available.

-To schedule a library instruction session or syllabus consultation contact Dani Cook, Information Literacy & Learning Technologies Coordinator (ext.
-79116).
+To schedule a library instruction session or syllabus consultation contact Rebecca Halpern, Teaching & Learning Services Coordinator (ext.
+71822).

 You can schedule research appointments for individuals and small groups.
 Contact the appropriate Subject Specialist to schedule an appointment.